First Nations Leadership Training

 The program has several delivery options:

 - Contracted training: Yukon College will work with the First Nation to deliver the program to its governing body in the First Nation's traditional territory.
 The materials and documents used will be tailored to the individual First Nation, and main topic areas will be given more or less priority to better reflect the needs and challenges the FN government currently faces.
 Suitable for current leadership groups.

-- Contracted training: Yukon College will work with the First Nation to deliver the program to its governing body in the First Nation's traditional territory.
-The materials and documents used will be tailored to the individual First Nation, and the entire curriculum can be tailored to address the needs and challenges that the FN government currently faces.
+- Contracted training: Yukon College will work with the First Nation first to tailor and then to deliver the program to its governing body in the First Nation's traditional territory.
+The materials and documents used will be tailored to the individual First Nation, and the entire curriculum can be tailored and customized to address the needs and challenges that the FN government currently faces.
 Each course can be fully modified, fully customized, and/or greatly expanded, including additional days or topics added, depending on the First Nation's requests.
 Suitable for current leadership groups.

 Participants who would be interested in the First Nations Leadership Training program include:

 - Currently elected or appointed members of a First Nation government (contracted training or Whitehorse-based training)